chineseposters.net

 The army and the people are as one family, 1974

-Salute to those who fought for the Paracel Islands, 1976
+Salute to the fight for Paracel Islands, 1976

-Salute to those who fought for the Paracel Islands, 1976
+Salute to the fight for Paracel Islands, 1976

 At the same time, the PLA was very much aware that it needed to recruit its new forces from the younger generations.
 Mixing messages of toys-for-boys and care for society at large, young and old, the Army put on its most acceptable face for all to see.